MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2023/10/devtools-118.md

 ---
 title: What's new in DevTools (Microsoft Edge 118)
 description: "DevTools defaults to no throttling.
-Updates to Explain console errors/warnings with Copilot in Sidebar Experiment."
+Updates to the 'Explain console errors/warnings with Copilot in Sidebar' experiment.
+And more."
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual